 If there is a chance of rain, bring an umbrella that folds up very small when not in use or purchase a rain poncho (I’ve heard you can get decent ones at the 99 cent store).
 Southern Californians are more of the umbrella-type than poncho wearing-type.

-What NOT to bring (from the Disneyland website):
+What NOT to Bring to Disneyland (from the Disneyland website):

 - Pets—which may be kept at the on-site kennel.
 (Separate fees apply and space is limited.)
 Service Animals are permitted